All posts

 The portable sunpeak import gives you everything most apps need:

-• useToolData<TInput, TOutput>() receives the structured data from the tool call.
-This is how your component gets data from the model.
+• useToolData<TInput, TOutput>() returns the structured data from the tool call.
+This is how your component reads what the model produced.

 • useDisplayMode() reports whether the app is rendering inline, fullscreen, or picture-in-picture.
-You can adapt your layout accordingly.
+The display mode reference covers the layout adjustments each mode wants.

 • useHostContext() provides metadata about the host environment (theme, locale, viewport).

-• SafeArea handles safe rendering boundaries so your component respects the host’s chrome and padding.
+• SafeArea handles safe rendering boundaries that respect each host’s chrome, padding, and inset.

 • ResourceConfig describes your resource (name, description, MIME type) so the host knows what it is.

 None of these reference a specific host.
-They map directly to MCP App protocol primitives.
+They map directly to MCP Apps protocol primitives.
+When a new host adopts the spec, your component picks them up for free.

 When You Might Need Host-Specific Code

 Rarely.
-But sunpeak provides opt-in subpath imports for cases where you do:
+But sunpeak provides opt-in subpath imports for the cases where a host offers something special:

 import { isChatGPT } from 'sunpeak';